klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ## Creating a NodeJs + Express.js server

 We'll dive into ExpressJS by building something practical.
-In this case, we'll replicate implement a simple web application with front-end and back-end.
+In this case, we'll replicate the functionality of your codeigniter project.
 This tutorial is divided into four steps:

 - [The server](#the-server)
 - [The routes](#the-routes)